 The hulking mass of Siberut presents a primal vista, with the hardwood forest shrouded in mist and it exudes an air of power and mystery, emanating from the mountainous interior.
 This largest island in the Mentawai chain has only been lightly surfed by long-range charter crews grabbing an opportunistic wave on the way to the Nias area.
 That means spots on the backside are more often seen from the northern tip at Tanjung Sigep, down to the impossibly sheltered Teluk Tabekat and out to the headland at Sikabaluan, but most will pass by like ships in the night.
 A good deal of the SW-facing coast is straight line reefs, exposed and messed up by wind and swell, but a few obvious jinks in the coast could produce a left or two at Tanjungs Sakaladat, Sataerataera and Simasuket.
 Many captains will have a few spots sussed for certain conditions and there are some mellow breaks in the playgrounds area that get ridden like Taileleo, a fun mal slide facing south, Pearlers peak nestled behind Masokut and a righthander round the backside near the Muara harbour.
 It is important to recognise that while there are 40-60 named breaks, many more are out there, being surfed by experienced captains who know the deal.

-Find out more general info about statistics and when to go on the Low Pressure Stormrider website.
+Find more general info about when to go and statistics on the Low Pressure Stormrider Guide website.

 You will have the option to walk down the pristine white sand beach to a couple of waves that can barrel and offer fast rippable walls, but can also be ridden by less experienced surfers.
 The closest wave holds an annual competition for all the local surfers and the standard of surfing has been excellent, with airs, barrels and high performance surfing shown by more than a handful of locals.